jessicading/mergeomics/README.md

 More information can be found in the [paper](https://bmcgenomics.biomedcentral.com/articles/10.1186/s12864-016-3198-9), [documentation](http://bioconductor.org/packages/release/bioc/html/Mergeomics.html), and [web server](http://mergeomics.research.idre.ucla.edu).

-### Tutorial
+## Tutorial
 This tutorial describes the workflow for running the Mergeomics pipeline with individual scripts (using Mergeomics functions) and requires a minimum level of coding experience.
 This method allows for more customization and finetuning of the parameters.
-This is a response to the webserver and package currently being under construction.
+This is a response to the R package currently being under construction.

 For each step, example input and output files are given, the script, and discussion of the parameters.